craigsapp/ATON/README.md

 contain an escaped newline character in the translation to a JavaScript object.
-Meta entries starting with "@@TYPE" set the data type for parameters with a given name, such as "Number" to parse the propery value as a number and "Integer" to parse as an integer.
+Meta entries starting with "@@TYPE" set the data type for parameters with a given name, such as "Number" to parse the property value as a number and "Integer" to parse as an integer.

 ## Browser

-The JavaScript files for RationalNumber can also be used within a webpage by including the main JavaScript file for ATON:
+The JavaScript files for ATON can also be used within a webpage by including the main JavaScript file for ATON:

 ``` HTML